Chlience/CS149/asst1/README.md

 ## Program 1: Parallel Fractal Generation Using Threads

-> Is speedup linear in the number of threads used?
+> Modify the starter code to parallelize the Mandelbrot generation using two processors.
+Specifically, compute the top half of the image in thread 0, and the bottom half of the image in thread 1.
+This type of problem decomposition is referred to as spatial decomposition since different spatial regions of the image are computed by different processors.

+详见代码

+> Extend your code to use 2, 3, 4, 5, 6, 7, and 8 threads, partitioning the image generation work accordingly (threads should get blocks of the image).
+Note that the processor only has four cores but each core supports two hyper-threads, so it can execute a total of eight threads interleaved on its execution contents.
+In your write-up, produce a graph of speedup compared to the reference sequential implementation as a function of the number of threads used FOR VIEW 1.
+Is speedup linear in the number of threads used?
 In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with a good answer.
 Hint: take a careful look at the three-thread datapoint.)
-> To confirm (or disprove) your hypothesis, measure the amount of time each thread requires to complete its work by inserting timing code at the beginning and end of workerThreadStart().
-How do your measurements explain the speedup graph you previously created?

 |num of thread|speed up (view 1)|speed up (view 2)|
 |-|-|-|